Individual Courses Available

 The North American Institute of Medical Herbalism maintains the highest educational standards in our Distance Learning, including:

-1) Our school and its courses are approved and regulated by the Colorado Department of Education, Private Occupational Schools Board.
-Each Distance Learning Course is specifically approved for Distance Learning, Internet, and Continuing Education formats.
+1) Our school and its courses were approved and regulated by the Colorado Department of Education, Private Occupational Schools Board between 2003 and 2012.
+In 2012 we moved our offices to Portland, OR.
+We are not longer regulated, but we maintain the same curriculum and standards that we developed in Colorado.
+Each Distance Learning Course was specifically approved for Distance Learning, Internet, and Continuing Education formats.

 2) The great majority of our courses have a primary audio component, with recordings of actual lectures delivered in a classroom format, in addition to text materials, notes, and readings.